What's all this about Watts, Volts, and Amps? Good question. Some info is here below, and more can be found at: see short version.

 the phrase "current flow" and explain charge-flow.
 Most books instead

 talk about this crazy flow of "current."
-It's no wonder that students
+It's been going on so long that

 have trouble understanding electricity.
-They essentially think that
+They end up thinking that

 glass with water, but who on earth can imagine filling a container with

 "current?"
 Fortunately circuits really are like water pipes, and